- Solar advice hub

 Export rate: 20p/kWh

-OVO’s best tariff pays out 20p per kWh, which is up there with the very best export rates – but it comes with an orchestra’s worth of strings attached.
+OVO’s best tariff pays out 20p per kWh, which is up there with the very best export rates.

-You also have to buy your solar & battery system through OVO, which is extremely limiting when it comes to an investment of this size.
+You have to buy your solar & battery system through OVO, and also get your grid electricity from OVO.

-You can still sign up to SEG Install Exclusive if you get your solar panels through OVO and have your battery installed by a different company – but you’ll only receive 15p per kWh.
+You can still sign up to SEG Install Exclusive if you get your solar panels through OVO and have your battery installed by a different company, but you’ll receive 15p per kWh instead.

 Which import tariff should you use?

-Just like on SEG Beyond Exclusive, you’ll be limited to choosing between OVO import tariffs.
+Just like on SEG Beyond Exclusive, you’ll need to choose an OVO import tariff.

-Currently, your best option is OVO Extended Fixed, a 15-month tariff which comes with an electricity rate of 24.94p per kWh.
+Currently, your best option is OVO 1 Year Fixed, a 12-month tariff which offers an import rate of 27.24p.
+The standing charge is 64.72p per day.

-It also includes an exit fee of £75 per fuel if you change tariffs before the end of your contract.
+No matter where you are, you'll be charged an exit fee of £50 per fuel if you switch tariffs before the last 49 days of your contract.

 How much can you earn from OVO’s SEG tariffs?

-A solar home can make a considerable amount of money on any of OVO’s SEG tariffs, though SEG Install Exclusive is clearly the highest earner.
+A solar home can make a considerable amount of money with any of OVO’s SEG tariffs, though SEG Install Exclusive is clearly the highest earner.

-We’ve also assumed that the household will export 34% of its solar-generated electricity, and self-consume the other 66%.
+We’ve also assumed that a household on a standard tariff will export 34% of its solar-generated electricity, and self-consume the other 66%, while a home on a time-of-use tariff will export 65% and self-consume 35%.

 As well as your self-consumption level, there are several other factors that’ll affect your export income on any of OVO’s tariffs.